CiscoDevNet/intersight-powershell/docs/Set-IntersightIqnpoolPool.md

 ```

 ### -Prefix
 The prefix for any IQN blocks created for this pool.
-IQN Prefix must have the following format \&quot;iqn.yyyy-mm.naming-authority\&quot;, where naming-authority is usually the reverse syntax of the Internet domain name of the naming authority.
+IQN Prefix must have the following format \&amp;quot;iqn.yyyy-mm.naming-authority\&amp;quot;, where naming-authority is usually the reverse syntax of the Internet domain name of the naming authority.

 ```yaml
 Type: string